Twilight's shadow takes First Breath,

 The hallowed halls tremble in silence...

 - no more.

-There is also a short sequel, Sainth.
+The game received a short sequel in 2010, Sainth.
 It shifts the focus of the story to Lily, Kana's best friend, and takes the plot in a very different (and oftentimes confusing) direction.
 It can be found here.
 A third game, Candice, was originally planned, but seems to have been cancelled.

 Wraith provides examples of the following tropes:

 - A House Divided: Kana's believes that the story of an escaped wraith is too incredible to believe by word of mouth, so she takes Lily to another portion of the mansion to prove it.
 Kana then has to round up the servants and other students in order to save them, often having to retrieve Lily from another floor and traverse back over the mansion in order to get them all.

 - And if Kana takes too long, the wraith sucks out the soul of anyone not rescued, save for Lily and the Wellingtons.